Arcana Studio

 Arcana Studio is a Canadian animation studio in Burnaby, British Columbia, Canada.
-Founded as a comic book publisher by former Coquitlam, British Columbia school teacher Sean O'Reilly in 2004, in 2012 Arcana opened its animation division.
+Founded as a comic book publisher by former Coquitlam, British Columbia school teacher; Sean O'Reilly in 2004, it opened an animation division in 2012.

 Overview

-Arcana is Canada's largest publisher of comics and graphic novels, with over 300 titles in its library covering all genres and age groups.
-Arcana's titles have been translated into different languages, including French, Italian, Greek, Spanish and Polish.
-Arcana formed in 2004 when Sean O'Reilly first published and wrote the comic book series Kade starting with Kade #1.
-Sean wrote the issue, with artist Eduardo Garcia drawing and coloring the series.
+Arcana is Canada's largest publisher of comics and graphic novels, with over 300 titles, spanning across a variety of genres, in its library.
+Arcana titles have been translated into different languages, including French, Italian, Greek, Spanish and Polish.
+It was formed in 2004 with the publication of the first issue of the comic book series Kade.
+The issue was written by O'Reilly and illustrated by artist Eduardo Garcia.
 With Diamond Comics as the distributor, Arcana's first comic went on shelves December 31, 2003.